Planviewer/api-client-php/README.md

 ```

 # Manual Installation
-If you're not familiar with using composer we've added a ZIP file to the releases containing the API client and all the
+If you're not familiar with using composer we've added a ZIP file to the releases containing the API client.
-packages normally installed by composer.
 Download the api-client-php from the [releases page](https://github.com/Planviewer/api-client-php/releases/).

 # Basic Authentication